 Partner spotlight: Finland

 Finland recognizes the importance of core funding to UN Women to provide a strong financial base for the full range of the organization’s mandate.
-Since 2014, Finland has remained among the top-four contributors to core resources.
+Since 2014, Finland has remained among the top-five contributors to core resources.

 The priorities of the Finnish Development Policy and UN Women’s mandate are closely aligned with a focus on reduction of poverty and inequality, the promotion of women’s rights, human rights, and sustainable development.
 With the support of the Government of Finland, UN Women works to advance the empowerment of women and girls with disabilities, strengthen women’s leadership and political participation, and foster women’s engagement in all aspects of peacebuilding.